 - Spread the batter into the prepared pan.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and remaining 1/4 cup granulated sugar together until combined.
 Spoon and spread over cake batter.
 It’s a thick cream cheese topping, so do your best to spread around.
 Set aside.

 - Make the crumb topping: Combine the brown sugar, flour, and cinnamon together in a medium bowl.
 Cut in the chilled butter with a pastry blender or two forks (or even with your hands) until the mixture resembles pea sized crumbs.
 Sprinkle evenly over cream cheese layer.

 - Bake the cake for 60-65 minutes or until it no longer jiggles in the center.
 A toothpick inserted in the center should come out *mostly* clean.
 A few moist crumbs are ok.
 I like to loosely cover the top of the cake with aluminum foil at the 30 minute mark to prevent over-browning.

 - Allow the cake to cool completely before slicing and serving.
 I like to place it in the refrigerator after 30 minutes of cooling at room temperature.
 This speeds things up.

 - Slice and serve.
 Store leftovers in the refrigerator.

-Make ahead tip: Bake the cake as directed, allow to cool completely, then freeze for up to 3 months.
+- Make Ahead Instructions: Bake the cake as directed, allow to cool completely, then freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature to serve or you can slightly warm by baking at 300°F (149°C) for 15 minutes.
 I prefer eating at room temp!